HiPERCAM/hipercam/docs/reduction.rst

 locate using a more wide-ranging search.
 Sensible use of this can avoid the need to link apertures in some cases.
 Reference targets don't have to be ones that you will use for photometry, although they usually are of course.
-As you get a feel for your data, be alert for reducing the size of the search box as the smaller the region you search over, the less likely are you to be affected by cosmic rays and similar problems.
+As you get a feel for your data, be alert to reducing the size of the search box as the smaller the region you search over, the less likely are you to be affected by cosmic rays and similar problems.
 However, it is not unusual to make position shifts during observation and if these are large, you could lose your targets.

 Cloudy conditions can be hard to cope with: clouds may come completely wipe out your targets, only for them to re-appear after a few seconds or perhaps a few minutes.
 In this case, careful use of the `fit_height_min_ref` and `fit_height_min_nrf` parameters in the reduce file might get you through.
 The idea is that if the target gets too faint, you don't want to trust any position from it, so that no attempt is made to update the position.
 Provided the telescope is not moving too much, you should have a chance of re-locating apertures successfully when the target re-appears.
 If conditions are good, the aperture location can work without problem for many thousands of images in a row.

 I have had a case where a particularly bright and badly-placed cosmic ray caused the reference aperture positioning to fail after a reduction had run